-SCC is committed to its mission of transforming students and the diverse communities it serves through accessible, dynamic and responsive pathways to career and technical, academic transfer, continuing education programs, and lifelong learning opportunities.
+SCC is committed to its mission of transforming students and the diverse communities it serves through accessible, dynamic and responsive pathways to career and technical, academic transfer, and continuing education programs, as well as lifelong learning opportunities.

-If you are a prospective student, SCC has more than 60 program options to choose from, as well as degree, diploma and certificate options.
+If you are a prospective student, SCC has nearly 60 program options to choose from, as well as degree, diploma and certificate options.
 We believe you will find a program or class that is perfect for you.

 Southeast is a vibrant two-year public institution of higher education serving a primary area of 15 counties in southeast Nebraska.
 SCC offers multiple locations and continues to expand its online opportunities.
 With high-quality career/technical and academic programs and very affordable tuition and fees, SCC provides students with tremendous opportunities to create their futures through the obtainment of new knowledge, skills and awareness.
 Our unique blend of career/technical programs will provide students with the skills necessary to be successful in the workforce.
 SCC’s programs provide students with opportunities to work with the latest equipment and technologies.
 Students enrolled in career/technical programs also receive high-quality instruction in academic areas to ensure they have both the technical and academic skills necessary to succeed at different organizational levels and in a variety of dynamic work environments.
 The first two years of a four-year degree represent the essential academic foundation.
 SCC’s Academic Transfer program provides students with an outstanding opportunity to obtain a high-quality academic foundation at very affordable rates.
 SCC offers small class sizes with instructors dedicated to instructional excellence, student success and the development of reflective and creative learners.